Local service page

 Local fit

-Rest House Road sports spaces can look contained until a mis-hit moves toward glass fronts, pedestrians, premium vehicles, visible facades, and narrow service edges.
+Rest House Road sports spaces can look contained until a mis-hit moves toward glass fronts, pedestrians, well-finished vehicles, visible facades, and narrow service edges.
 Around Brigade Road side, MG Road reach, Museum Road approach, and Richmond Road side, that can mean children chasing the ball, vehicles slowing, or windows taking repeated impact before anyone has time to reset the session.

-EverSafe brings Bangalore sports-net experience to Rest House Road with a site-led check: impact side first, support strength next, and a finish that leaves premium buildings, schools, offices, clubs, and compact mixed-use spaces usable after fitting.
+EverSafe brings Bangalore sports-net experience to Rest House Road with a site-led check: impact side first, support strength next, and a finish that leaves well-finished buildings, schools, offices, clubs, and compact mixed-use spaces usable after fitting.

-Area Snapshot
+Area fit

 Nearby landmarks